The Robots Are Coming to The Workplace-What You Need to Know

 “Producers will only automate if doing so is profitable.
 For profit to occur, producers need a market to sell to in the first place.
 Keeping this in mind helps to highlight the critical flaw of the argument: if robots replaced all workers, thereby creating mass unemployment, to whom would the producers sell?
 Because demand is infinite whereas supply is scarce, the displaced workers always have the opportunity to find fresh employment to produce something that satisfies demand elsewhere.”

-Most employers and analysts generally agree that there should be measures in place to reduce the impact of jobs lost to automation, like education programs for re-skilling workers who will lose their jobs.
+Most employers and analysts generally agree there should be measures in place to reduce the impact of jobs lost to automation, like education programs for re-skilling workers who will lose their jobs.

-So does automation cost jobs?
+So, does automation cost jobs?
 Sure.
 Every industrial revolution initially displaces a portion of workers.
 But automation will also create many new jobs as displaced workers adapt to the changing economy.

 What Jobs Will Automation Create?

-A Deloitte study of automation in the U.K. found that 800,000 low-skilled jobs were replaced by AI and other automation technologies.
+A Deloitte study of automation in the U.K. found 800,000 low-skilled jobs were replaced by AI and other automation technologies.
 But, 3.5 million new jobs were created as well, and those jobs paid on average nearly $13,000 more per year than the ones that were lost.

 Positive, worker-friendly outcomes like this illustrate a more complete range of possibilities for automation.
 Technology is changing the way we work — this is undeniable.
 These changes can improve people’s lives and lead to a more creative, intellectually engaged workforce.
-AI is most often used to perform mindless, repetitive tasks, which means that employees can spend more time on complex tasks for which they are suited, such as interacting with customers or brainstorming innovative new ideas.
+AI is most often used to perform mindless, repetitive tasks, which means employees can spend more time on complex tasks for which they are suited, such as interacting with customers or brainstorming innovative new ideas.

 Creativity is what distinguishes humans from machines.
-And not just the capacity for creative work, but the ability to reimagine what jobs might look like in the near future and beyond.
+And not just the capacity for creative work, but the ability to re-imagine what jobs might look like in the near future and beyond.

 Here are three examples of companies using automation to create jobs and help their leaders develop better businesses:

-Panera Bread announced in April of 2017 that it would create 10,000 delivery driver and in-café jobs in response to the popularity of its delivery service.
+Panera Bread announced in April of 2017 it would create 10,000 delivery driver and in-café jobs in response to the popularity of its delivery service.
 High customer demand for ordering soups and sandwiches through the chain’s AI-powered digital platform led the company to decide to expand the service to 40 percent of its stores.
-The company said that its drivers would enjoy “daytime hours and competitive wages”.
+The company said its drivers would enjoy “daytime hours and competitive wages”.